 - Star Trek: Voyager

-- "False Profits".
-The Voyager crew tries to stop two Ferengi from exploiting the religious beliefs of a Bronze Age civilization.
+- "False Profits": The Voyager crew tries to stop two Ferengi from exploiting the religious beliefs of a Bronze Age civilization.

-- "Blink of an Eye".
-Stuck in the orbit of their planet, the Voyager crew has the opportunity to observe a civilization's development from Stone Age to Space Age.
+- "Blink of an Eye": Stuck in the orbit of their planet, the Voyager crew has the opportunity to observe a civilization's development from Stone Age to Space Age.
 (On this planet, time flows at a much faster rate than in the rest of the universe.)

-- "Civilization".
-The Enterprise visits the home world of the Akaali, who are still in the Medieval Age.
+- Star Trek: Enterprise: "Civilization": The Enterprise visits the home world of the Akaali, who are still in the Medieval Age.
 It is revealed that the ENT-era Vulcans already have a regulation similar to the Prime Directive, Starfleet's famous non-interference clause regarding pre-warp civilizations.

-- In an episode of The Twilight Zone we see a backwoods woman who is tormented throughout the show by tiny aliens who have landed on her farm.
+- The Twilight Zone (1959): In "The Invaders", we see a backwoods woman who is tormented throughout the show by tiny aliens who have landed on her farm.
 We discover at the end that the tiny aliens are actually Earthers; she's a giant who lives on another planet.

 - Traveller: Played with.
 The Third Imperium is for the most part the most advanced of all and it is controlled by humans.
 However aliens, including aliens outside the Imperium are not necessarily primitive, and some are ahead of the Imperium in certain areas.